-This is the second installment of my series; The Playbook - My Strategy (So Far) for Raising an Elite Soccer Player.
+This is the third installment of my series; The Playbook - My Strategy (So Far) for Raising an Elite Soccer Player.
 Today's topic discusses the amount of time my son spends training.

 But first my soapbox - the devil is in the details: I don't know about you, but I deal in specifics and HATE general advice.
 When I listen to parents of successful athletes, I want to know specifically what they did on a granular level.
 I am intelligent enough to decipher what will work for my family and what will not.
 I once read that Ann Soetoro, Barack Obama's mom, gave him private lessons at 4am before school.
 I am not waking my boys up at 4am (yet) and I don't expect them to become president, but the specifics inspired me to do academic and soccer training with them in the mornings.
 My promise is to lay it all out in detail.
 Some may judge me, but it's worth it if it helps your child become a better player and person.